Causal Effects of Prenatal Drug Exposure on Birth Defects with Missing by Terathanasia: OTIS Data Analysis Results

-Here we consider the confounders identified in the original analysis which included asthma (yes/no), maternal height and referral source.
-A key step in identifying the confounders was to examine whether or not the relationship between the exposure and the outcome was altered by including or excluding the covariate in question; more investigation on confounder selection for birth defect studies was carried out in \cite{xu2018impact}.
-The distribution of the confounders are summarized in Table \ref{table:datasummarycovariates}.

-We use the R package ``twang'' \citep{twang} to estimate the propensity scores $\hat \P(D_i = 1|\boldV_i)$ with the above identified confounders, which are then used to form the stabilized weights as in \eqref{eq:ipweight}.
-In Supplemental Materials we show that all the confounders are well balanced after weighting.
+We use the R package ``twang'' \citep{twang} to estimate the propensity scores $\hat \P(D_i = 1|\boldV_{nuc, i})$ with the previously described confounders, which are then used to form the stabilized weights $w_i^{(1)}$ as in \eqref{eq:ipweight}.
+In the Appendix we show that all the confounders are well balanced after weighting.

-Figure \ref{fig:sabtreatment} shows the distribution of the left truncation time $Q$, as well as the Kaplan-Meier (KM) estimate of the time to SAB/stillbirth distribution accounting for left truncation.
+Figure \ref{fig:sabtreatment} shows the histogram of the left truncation time $Q$, the Kaplan-Meier (KM) estimate of the time to SAB/stillbirth $T$ distribution accounting for left truncation by $Q$ and right censoring by $C$, as well as the product limit estimate of the survival curves for $Q$ accounting for right truncation by $X$.
+Note that right truncation of $Q$ by $T$ is equivalent to right truncation by $X$ under Assumption \ref{assump:quasitrunc}, and right truncation can be handled by left truncation techniques using a transformed time scale such as $-Q$ and $-X$.
+The estimated $Q$ distribution by treatment group is then used to form the inverse truncation weights $w_i^{(2)}$ as in \eqref{eq:trweight}.